Dispersal-induced growth in a time-periodic environment: The main results

-Part (I) of the above theorem says that when the average of the two time-averaged growth rates is positive, growth always occurs.
-Part (II) says that growth may occur also when the average of the two growth rates is negative, and in contrast with the sink-sink case, here, if $m$ is sufficiently small ($m<\hat{m}$), we have $\Lambda(m,\omega)>0$ (growth) both when $\omega$ is sufficiently small {\it{and}} when $\omega$ is sufficiently large.
-This can be seen in the parameter-plane diagram in figure \ref{psourcesink}, obtained numerically, where it appears that when $m<\hat{m}$ growth occurs for all values of $\omega$, while for $\hat{m}<m<m^*$ growth only occurs for $\omega$ sufficiently small.

-Let us note that the condition $m<\hat{m}$ for growth in the high-frequency case is precisely the condition for growth in the case in which the local growth rates $r_1(\theta),r_2(\theta)$ are {\it{constant}}, with values $\bar{r}_1,\bar{r}_2$ (with $\bar{r}_1\bar{r}_2<0$, $\bar{r}_1+\bar{r}_2<0$), that is the condition under which the dominant eigenvalue (\ref{deig}) of (\ref{M}) is positive.
-Thus for high-frequency oscillations the time-periodic system behaves like the time averaged system.
-However, since, unless $r_1(\theta)-r_2(\theta)$ is constant, $\hat{m}<m^*$, part II-A of the theorem shows that, when the frequency is sufficiently small, the time periodic system also displays growth for parameter values for which the corresponding time-averaged system leads to decay.
+Part (I) of the above theorem says that when the mean of the time-averaged local growth rates is positive, growth always occurs.
+Part (II) says that growth may occur also when the mean of the time-averaged growth rates is negative, and - in contrast with the all-sink case - here, if $m$ is sufficiently small ($m<\hat{m}$), we have $\Lambda(m,\omega)>0$ (growth) for {\it{all}} $\omega>0$.
+This can be seen in the parameter-plane diagram in Figure \ref{psourcesink}, obtained numerically.
+Let us note that the condition $m<\hat{m}$ is precisely the condition for growth in the case in which the local growth rates $r_i(\theta)$ are {\it{constant}}, with values $\bar{r}_i$ (with $\min_{1\leq i\leq N}\bar{r}_i<0$, $\max_{1\leq i\leq N}\bar{r}_i>0$), that is the condition under which the largest eigenvalue of the matrix $\bar{R}+mL$ is positive.
+However, unless all $r_i(\theta)-r_j(\theta)$ are constant, we have $\hat{m}<m^*$, and the theorem implies that, when the frequency is sufficiently small, the time periodic system also displays growth for parameter values $m\in (\hat{m},m^*)$ for which the corresponding time-averaged system leads to decay.